Royal Holloway — Digital Rebrand

 The Problem

-Royal Holloway, University of London has a reputation built over more than 150 years: a research-intensive institution set in a genuinely extraordinary campus, with a strong academic identity and an increasingly competitive position in UK higher education.
+Royal Holloway, University of London has a reputation built over more than 150 years.
+A research-intensive institution set in a genuinely extraordinary campus, with a strong academic identity and an increasingly competitive position in UK higher education.
 Its digital presence wasn't keeping pace.

 The existing site was outdated, hard to navigate, and failing to communicate the quality and character of the institution to the audiences that mattered most.
 Prospective students couldn't find what they needed.
-The visual language felt tired relative to competitor universities.
+The visual language felt tired next to competitor universities.
 And with accessibility compliance becoming a regulatory obligation rather than a nice-to-have, the pressure to act was both reputational and legal.

 My Role